The Lisa J. Raines Fellowship

 Lisa Joy Raines was a 1982 graduate of Georgetown Law School.
 A resident of Great Falls, Virginia, Lisa was Senior Vice President of Government Relations for the Genzyme Corporation in Washington DC, a biotechnology company.
 As Senior VP, Lisa worked hard to push forward patent protectors for the emerging field of cellular and gene treatments for rare diseases, and the fast tracking of promising treatments for cancer and AIDS.
 She worked tirelessly to ensure that the best medicines reached patients.
 Tragically, Lisa perished on September 11, 2001 aboard American Airlines 77, the flight that crashed into the Pentagon.

-Applications for the Raines are due by noon on Monday, March 18, 2019.
+Applications for the Raines are accepted in March (the exact date will be posted in February).
 To apply, please email your completed application to firstname.lastname@example.org.

 A Raines application consists of the following: